mindolph/Mindolph/README.md

 ### Features
-* Create and manage your own files in separate projects with saving in your local storage, which means you have full control of your knowledge compared to cloud solutions.
+* Create and manage your own files in separate workspaces with saving in your local storage, which means you have full control of your knowledge compared to cloud solutions.
-* Organize your files as tree in your projects.
+* Organize your files as tree in your workspaces.
 * Supports mindmap(`*.mmd`), markdown(`*.md`), plantuml(`*.puml`) and plain text(`*.txt`) file formats, more formats will be supported in the future.
-* Edit mindmap easily and able to import from/export to other file formats.
 * Syntax highlighting for markdown and plantuml files and instantly preview for them.
-* Templates and code snippets for plantuml file.
 * Quickly navigate to file and search text in files under specific folder.
+* Mindmap:
+	* Edit mindmap easily and quickly.
+	* Supports note, file link, URI link, image and emoicon for node.
+	* Import from other file formats like Freemind, Mindmup, XMind, Coggle, Novamind.
+	* Eexport to other mindmap formats like Freemind, Markdown, image file, etc.
+* PlantUML:
+	* Preview result instantly while editing.
+	* Templates and code snippets for editing quickly.
+	* Export to image file and ascii image.
+* Markdown
+	* Preview result instantly while editing.
+	* Export to image file and HTML file.
 * Supports multiple platforms, including `macOS`, `Windows` and `Linux`.
 * Other features you would find out.